-Spring’s warm breezes, blooming gardens and milder weather are welcome.
-The allergies that often come with them?
+The changing seasons are often welcome.
+The allergies that come with them?
 Not so much.
-But don’t let the threat of seasonal sneezes cool your spring fever.
-Here are six ways you can use your appliances to reduce and remove allergens from the air, floor and furniture in your home: … Continue reading "6 Ways You Can Reduce and Remove Allergens in Your Home"
+But don’t let the threat of seasonal sneezes cool your enthusiasm about fall or spring.
+Here are six ways you can use your appliances to reduce and remove allergens from the air, floor and furniture in your home: Wash it … Continue reading "6 Ways to Reduce and Remove Allergens in Your Home"